• Support for your mental well being

 Silver Line Helpline is a free, 24-hour telephone service for older people, offering friendship, conversation, and support for older people, especially those who may be experiencing feelings of loneliness and isolation.
 Call free on: 0800 4 70 80 90

-• Supporting children with anxiety
+• Supporting Children with Mental Health Issues

 NHS Lothian provides a two part recorded information session for parents to help you learn more about what anxiety is and how you can support your child to overcome it: